Safeguards, Co-Benefits & SDGs

 • Physical displacement includes evictions, acquisition, rehabilitation, demolition of property, or expiration of covenants housing.

 • Project developers must describe any potential reasons for economic or physical displacement due to implementing their project.
-They must then describe their plans to address these risks and provide documentation of mitigation plans for physical displacement.
+They must describe their plans to address these risks and provide documentation of mitigation plans for physical and economic displacement.

-• Where necessary, projects should make a substantial effort to provide adequate shelter, safety, education and economic opportunities for those affected.
+• Where necessary, projects must make a substantial effort to provide adequate shelter, safety, education and economic opportunities for those affected.

 • Projects must demonstrate there are no adverse impacts to land and territorial rights.
 This includes: